Koproduktionslabor/lost-places-workshop/README.md

 ### 2. Automation with Advanced Scene Switcher

 The **Advanced Scene Switcher** (Tools -> Advanced Scene Switcher) acts as the central brain of the installation, handling generative transitions.
+The full documentation can be found [here](https://github.com/WarmUpTill/SceneSwitcher).

 #### Initial Configuration
 To access all necessary menus, navigate to the **General** tab -> **UI Settings** and uncheck: